Canadian killed by police converted to Islam after troubled childhood

-WINNIPEG/TORONTO Aaron Driver, the man killed during a Canadian police raid at his home on Wednesday as he was allegedly planning an attack, converted to Islam in his teens some time before his support for Islamic State attracted the attention of authorities.
+STRATHROY, Ontario/TORONTO Aug 11 Aaron Driver was a troubled child who converted to Islam in his teens some time before his support for Islamic State attracted the attention of Canadian police, who killed him on Wednesday as he was allegedly planning an attack.

 He first came to the attention of police in December 2014 and was arrested in 2015 for supporting the militant group Islamic State on social media.
 He had openly spoken to Canadian media about his belief that Canada and its allies should expect retribution for their war against Islamic State.